Long stay visa for internship

 - Processing fee

-- One application form (English version - Spanish version) filled out completely and signed by the applicant
+- One application form (in French, English or Spanish) filled out completely and signed by the applicant

 - One ID picture glued/stapled onto the application form (white background, full face, no glasses nor hat, closed mouth)